Quick Answer

 Key Takeaways

-• TBI rehabilitation is a team effort.
-ABAs must coordinate closely with physicians, nurses, physical therapists, and caregivers, and the behavior intervention plan only works when everyone implements it consistently.
+- TBI rehabilitation is a team effort, and it moves through real stages, from acute care to inpatient rehab to home and community.
+The behavior intervention plan only works when everyone at every stage implements it consistently.